Mallex Smith: 2017

-On January 11, 2017, the Braves traded Smith, along with Shae Simmons, to the Seattle Mariners in exchange for minor-league pitchers Luiz Gohara and Thomas Burrows.
+On January 11, 2017, the Braves traded Smith and Shae Simmons to the Seattle Mariners for minor-league pitchers Luiz Gohara and Thomas Burrows.
 That same day, the Mariners traded Smith, Ryan Yarbrough, and Carlos Vargas to the Tampa Bay Rays for Drew Smyly.

 With the Braves, Smith had worn uniform number 17, but switched to 0 upon joining the Rays because his preferred number 13 was unavailable.
 A longtime fan of Friday the 13th, Smith said after his trade to the Rays that the franchise's main character Jason Voorhees represents his effort to be opposing teams' "worst nightmare."
 Smith has stated of his switch to zero, "My name's kinda different, my game is a little bit different, you know what, I'm gonna go with zero."
-On April 9, after reaching base five times (a single, double and three walks), stealing two bases, and scoring the walk-off run in a 3-2 victory against the Toronto Blue Jays, Chris Archer coined the term "Mallex Effect" to describe Smith's ability to wreak havoc and change games with his scrappy and speedy play.
-On August 18, Smith was optioned down to Triple-A Durham to make room for Kevin Kiermaier, who was returning off the disabled list.
+On April 9, after reaching base five times (a single, double and three walks), stealing two bases, and scoring the walk-off run in a 3–2 victory against the Toronto Blue Jays, Chris Archer coined the term "Mallex Effect" to describe Smith's ability to wreak havoc and change games with his scrappy and speedy play.
+On August 18, Smith was optioned down to Triple-A Durham to make room for Kevin Kiermaier, who returned from the disabled list.
 At the time of his demotion, Smith was hitting .279 with 16 stolen bases through 67 games.
-Mallex was later recalled, and finished the season hitting .270 with 16 stolen bases in 81 games.
+He was later recalled, and finished the season hitting .270 with 16 stolen bases in 81 games.